Example: Scan, Detect Drift, Enforce¶

 Change the public access level for Azure blob containers

-Change a statement in an AWS IAM policy
+Change a statement in an AWS Identity & Access Management (IAM) policy

 After you’ve modified the resource, Fugue will detect the change during its next scan.
 If you don’t want to wait, you can manually trigger a scan.

 Once the next scan is completed, results appear on the Events page, which lists each drift or enforcement event.
 You’ll see the following data: